 All women of every age should be breast aware.
 That is, get to know how your breasts and nipples normally look and feel.
 Try to recognise any changes that occur before and after your periods.
 See your GP if you notice any changes, lumps, or other abnormalities in your breasts or nipples.
 Don't wait until your next scheduled screening appointment.

 There is some evidence that regular exercise may reduce your risk of breast cancer by as much as a third.
 If you have been through the menopause, it is particularly important you are not overweight or obese.
 This is because being overweight causes more oestrogen to be produced, which can increase the risk of breast cancer.

 Studies have shown that women who breast-feed their children are less likely to develop breast cancer than those who do not.
 The most likely reason for this is that women do not produce an egg (ovulate) as regularly while they are breast-feeding and oestrogen levels remain stable.

-There are also two preventative types of treatment - surgery to remove the breasts (mastectomy) or medication.
+There is also preventative surgery to remove the breasts (mastectomy).
 Surgery can be used to treat breast cancer as well as reduce the chances of developing it.
 By removing as much breast tissue as possible, a mastectomy can reduce your risk of breast cancer by up to 90%.
 Like all operations there can be several complications and this is not an easy step to take.
 If genetic testing has shown you are one of the small number of women from a high-risk family, you will need an in-depth discussion with your doctors, before deciding to have this operation.